5 Japanese Ways to Keep the Body Warm in Winter

 Engawa

 A traditional Japanese house has an engawa surrounding its edge.
 It resembles a sunroom to capture most of the winter sunlight.
-The heat is transferred to rooms nearby, keeping its occupants warm throughout winter.
+The heat is transferred to rooms nearby, keeping their occupants warm throughout winter.

 During summertime, on the other hand, the engawa doubles as a front porch.
 The doors slide open to let the summer breeze in.
 This type of architecture is very strategic as it allows adjacent rooms to be warmer in the winter and cooler in the summer.